-After Lille Bombaysers, Europe XXL, Fantastic and Renaissance, step into Eldorado in 2019, to conquer new worlds, featuring Mexico as guest of honour, with its contemporary artists and the richness of its popular cultures.
+After Lille Bombaysers, Europe XXL, Fantastic and Renaissance, step into Eldorado in 2019, featuring Mexico as guest of honour, with its contemporary artists and the richness of its popular cultures.

 For this fifth thematic edition, lille3000 has opted for a Spring-Summer-Autumn programme making use of outdoor spaces that gives visitors the opportunity to explore the region during the sunny season.

-Eldorado will continue to explore new worlds and will extend significantly throughout the Lille Eurodistrict (to date, 84 municipalities are participating) and into the Hauts-de-France Region.
+Eldorado will extend significantly throughout the Lille Eurodistrict (88 municipalities are participating) and into the Hauts-de-France Region.

 Eldorado seeks to be a movement that highlights the qualities upon which the wealth of our region is built: its inhabitants and their ability to invent new models for living together better, its companies, who are innovating to create a new economy, and the close network of ties between artists, researchers and citizens.